top of page

 The beauty of digitized books is the ability to search the text!

-Use the magnifying glass icon in the bottom menu to open a search panel.
+Use the magnifying glass icon in the bottom menu opens a search panel.

 • Type in a search term, such as the surname Geiszler.